 // Should be 1 on both pages

-If 0 on the article page, your article template doesn’t include the script tag.
-Move it to a shared layout component.
+If it is 0 on the article page, your article template does not include the loader.
+Move it into a single shared layout component so every page inherits it.

 Array.from(document.querySelectorAll('ins.adsbygoogle'))